Galdhøpiggen: History

-In 1850 three men from Lom reached the summit; the guide Steinar Sulheim, the local teacher Lars Arnesen and the church warden Ingebrigt Flotten.
+In 1850, three men from Lom reached the summit; the guide Steinar Sulheim, the local teacher Lars Arnesen and the church warden Ingebrigt Flotten.

 Access and modern tourism

-Access to the top of Galdhøpiggen is not especially hard: from Juvasshytta (1,850 metres above sea level, 5 km from the summit) it takes about three hours up (including about 45 minutes to prepare for crossing the Styggebreen glacier), an hour at the top and about two hours back.
-Some days in the summer, a few hundred people reach the summit each day.
-Guides are needed to cross the glacier, but are available every summer morning.
+There are two possible routes to reach the summit.
+One starts at Juvasshytta and the other at Spiterstulen.

+There are three summits on the route from Spiterstulen: Svellnose, Keilhaus topp and the summit itself.
+During the main season guided trips take one to the summit from Spiterstulen via the well known blue ice fall on Svellnosbreen.

 The main season for hiking to Galdhøpiggen is between June and August.
 The season is determined by the melting and first appearance of snow, so it does not follow a set date.
+The peak is a common destination for backcountry skiers in the months of April and May.